aws-samples/shopfloor-connectivity/docs/adapters/nats.md

 ---
 ### Mappings
-Mapping table for mapping the subject names of received subject data updates to data value names.
-As a channel can subscribe to multiple subjects, that can also include wildcards, updates from different subjects can be received.
+Mapping table that transforms received subject names into data value names using regular expressions.
+This is particularly useful when a channel subscribes to multiple subjects or uses wildcards, allowing standardized naming for data from different subject hierarchies.

-This element is a map that uses regular expression strings as indexes.
-The entries in the map are strings that will be used as replacement strings if the regular expression of the entry matches the name of the subject for an update.
-The replacement string can include substitution parameters for capturing groups in the regular expression.
+- Uses regular expressions as keys to match incoming subject names
+- Replacement strings can include captured groups from the regex using substitution parameters ($1, $2, etc.)
+- At least one subject must be defined in the channel's subject list
+- Provides consistent naming convention for data received from different subject hierarchies

 Example:
 Channel subscription is: